Vivo (film): Production

-Development

 The film's origins trace back to 2010, when DreamWorks Animation approached Lin-Manuel Miranda to pitch the film following the success of his stage musical In the Heights.
 Due to a restructuring in 2015, DreamWorks eventually dropped the project.
 On December 14, 2016, Sony Pictures Animation acquired the project from DreamWorks and fast-tracked it under the name Vivo, which was based on an original idea by Peter Barsocchini, with Kirk DeMicco directing, Lisa Stewart producing, Laurence Mark executive-producing, and Quiara Alegría Hudes writing the screenplay from a story by Barsocchini.
 On June 12, 2019, Kristine Belson announced at the 2019 Annecy International Animated Film Festival that Rich Moore would join the film as co-producer of the film with Roger Deakins serving as the film's visual consultant.
 The 2D development was handled by James Baxter while the main animation is handled by Sony Pictures Imageworks.
 The cast was announced on April 26, 2021.